sajanthomas01/sajanthomas01/README.md

 ### Hi there👋, I'm Sajan Thomas (sajanthomas01)

-## Full-Stack Developer from 🌴 Kerala!
+## Full-Stack Developer from 🌴 Earth!

 - 🏢 Currently working at **Neoito Technologies, Trivandrum**!
 - 🐸 Being a deaf frog 🤣